 So experts like Schafer can’t hide behind the implied objectivity of “research” to evade responsibility for the way their words will be taken.

-Ironically, Schafer later takes up the bandwagon for attractiveness again, claiming that you’re more likable if you’re physically attractive.
+Ironically, Schafer later takes up the bandwagon for attractiveness again, explaining that you’re more likable if you’re physically attractive.
 He tries to mitigate his statement by saying:

 Attractiveness is not ‘absolute.’
 You can become more attractive if you are willing to put some effort into achieving such a goal… [A]nyone can increase their attractiveness to others if they maintain good eye contact, act upbeat, dress well, add a dash of color to their wardrobe, and listen well.”

 Notice how he didn’t mention big boobs, blond hair, and a slim waist this time … but the elephant in the room is already out.

 Experts Can’t Give You Body Confidence, But They Sure Can Take It Away

 It’s hard to feel good about your body when experts are constantly warning you about how much is riding on how you look.

 All hinging on the one thing you can’t in many ways control:

 The body positivity movement starts with awareness, but it ends when every woman feels confident in her own skin.